 6. Look for a discount on insurance using referral codes or online offers

 Often dealers will steer you towards preferred car insurance carriers, but beware of these partnerships, as that carrier may not be the best partner for you.
 Take a note of what the dealer is offering and, just as with car prices, you can use a simple comparison tool to see how your quote stacks up against the competition.
 In Canada, LowestRates.ca and Rates.ca can give you more than 20 quotes from top auto insurance companies based on your postal code, vehicle details and driving record.
-Also, watch out for referral programs, as they can offer substantial savings.
-For example, right now through Belairdirect’s partnership with Sun Life Financial, you could save 10% on your first year’s premium.

 The bottom line